Pagnet/splittable/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To install this gem from rubygems, run `gem install splittable`.

 ## To Release

+Fill the `CHANGELOG.md` with relevants update.

 To automatic release a new version, update the version number in `lib/splittable/version.rb` and merge it to `master` branch.